Sirsi, Karnataka

+Etymology

+The name Sirsi is derived from the Siris tree.
+The earliest mention of the name, on an inscription on hero-stone at Tamadi Kallala (Siddapura taluk) of 1150AD, mentions this place as "Sirise".

+It was also known as "Kalyana Pattana" during the Sonda Dynasty.

 Geography

 Sirsi is located at 14.62°N 74.85°E (Grid Square MK74).
 It has an elevation ranging between 1860 feet to 2600 feet above sea level, and is situated in the heart of the Western Ghats.
-Sirsi is about 399 km from Bangalore.
+Sirsi is about 399 km from Bangalore, 144 km from Shimoga, 72 km from Sagara, Karnataka.
 The nearest airport is located in Hubballi, about 104 km and Belagavi Airport, about 190 km from Sirsi.

 River Aghanashini begins at a place near Sirsi called "shankara honda" and flows towards the Arabian Sea in the west.
 The river also creates many waterfalls along its path.

 Climate

-The climate in Sirsi is classified as Am (Tropical Monsoon Climate) and Af (Tropical Rainforest Climate) in fewer parts.
-Sirsi experiences pleasant weather all over the year.
+Sirsi is classified as having a tropical monsoon climate (Am).
+Sirsi experiences very warm to hot afternoons and pleasant to warm mornings all through the year.
 The annual average temperature in Sirsi is 23.9 C. This town experiences about 25 days of hot days in a year.
 The hottest days are usually recorded in the months of March and April, which is the summer season in this region.
 The climate in Sirsi is strongly influenced by the monsoons, and the climate is tropical, moderated by proximity to the sea.
 During monsoons, the region receives one of the heaviest rainfall in Uttara Kannada district.
 As a result, the region also has a large variety of wildlife.
 The vegetation in the region is mainly moist deciduous, and valuable timber wood is commonly found in the forests of this region.
 Owing to the rich flora and fauna, deforestation and poaching have been causes for concern in recent years.
 Sirsi receives about 2500mm to 3500mm of rainfall annually.
 The climate of Sirsi is moderate and pleasant throughout the year with high humidity and day temperature usually stays warm.
 Annually, Sirsi's day temperature averages about 25 days of hot days with temperature more than 35 C and 124 days of warm days ranging 30 C to 35 C and remains below 30 C rest of the year (about 215 days).
 Maximum day temperature is lowest in July or August with an average of 24.03 C and highest in March with an average of 35.35 C with winter temperatures dropping below 12 C rarely.